 - Pain in one or more major internal organs

-Like all cases of spinal stenosis or foraminal stenosis, your physician may recommend several treatments to ease the pain of thoracic stenosis.
+Like all cases of spinal stenosis or foraminal stenosis, your physician may recommend several conservative treatments to ease the pain of thoracic stenosis.
 These treatments can range from rest, massage and physical therapy to exercise, medications and injections.
 For many patients, the pain medication and steroid injections offer the most effective pain relief.